NVIDIA/bionemo-framework/docs/docs/models/esm2.md

   ![ESM2 Device Scaling](site:assets/images/esm2/esm2_device_scaling.svg){ width="400" }
 </figure>

-Training on 256 NVIDIA A100s on 32 nodes achieved 96.85% of the theoretical linear throughput expected from extrapolating single-node (8 GPU) performance.
+Training ESM-3B on 256 NVIDIA A100s on 32 nodes achieved 96.85% of the theoretical linear throughput expected from extrapolating single-node (8 GPU) performance, representing a model flops utilization of 60.6% at 256 devices.